Fundamentals of Global Health

 To enrol in this course, you need:

-- Preferably a Master’s degree but at least a Bachelor’s degree (or the equivalent in medicine, public health, social sciences or related disciplines)
+- Preferably a Master’s degree but at least a Bachelor’s degree (or the equivalent in medical education, public health, social sciences or related disciplines)

 - Sufficient proficiency in English reading and writing